ShelbyTV/iOS-Guidelines/README.md

 - ViewControllers: All UIViewController subclasses
 - Categories
 	- UIColor+ColorWithHexAndAlpha
-		- Converts Hex Color code to RGB and returns a UIColor objecy
+		- Converts Hex Color code to RGB and returns a UIColor object
 		- Downlaod: https://github.com/ArtSabintsev/UIColor-ColorWithHexAndAlpha
 	- All other Objective-C Extensions
 - Constants